 Support groups are a great source of information for NET patients.
 Some of them, including LACNETS and NorCal CarciNET, host annual patient and caregiver conferences.
 NET foundations such as Carcinoid Cancer Foundation, HealingNET, and NETRF are also involved in educational conferences.
 Sign up for their newsletters and visit their websites to find out about upcoming conferences.
 While some of these conferences can be viewed remotely via livestream and past conference videos are available online, it is worthwhile to attend the conferences in person as there are opportunities to interact with NET specialists, patients, and others in the community.

-Don’t forget to breathe.
-Stop.
-Remember the reason we try to educate ourselves is to LIVE.
-For most of us, living with NET is more like running a marathon than a sprint.
-Some people feel a pressure to spend every waking minute learning about the disease so that they don’t miss something that could make the difference between life or death.
-For the majority of NET patients, that is simply not true.
-Besides, it is just as important to take care of our emotional, mental, and spiritual health as it is our physical health.
-So, if you’re feeling overwhelmed, it’s a good idea to take a break and do something that is life-giving and unrelated to cancer.
-Enjoy simple pleasures or activities such as walking on the beach, hiking, gardening, seeing a movie, or going to a museum or concert.
-When you feel rested and ready to resume your education, then come back to learn more about NET.
+If you’re feeling overwhelmed, it’s a good idea to take a break and do something that is life-giving and unrelated to cancer.
+Enjoy simple pleasures or activities such as being in nature, gardening, seeing a movie, going to a museum or attending a concert.
+When you feel rested and ready to resume your education, come back to learn more about NET.
 It’s amazing how restorative taking just one minute to breathe can be.
 (Click here to read a previous blog post “Breathe.”)